takenet/blip-docs/source/includes/en/concepts2/channels.md

 | Zendesk Chat Conversations | chatconversations.gw.msging.net  (**soon**)     |-->

 <aside class="notice">
-All BLiP's chatbots are running inside of a specific channel with <code>msging.net</code> identifier.
+All Blip's chatbots are running inside of a specific channel with <code>msging.net</code> identifier.
 </aside>

 For more information about any channel, check the [Integrations](#Integrations) section.